Rubber Vulcanization Capabilities

 The curing methods Kismet offers are:

 - Continuous cure – Used for continuous processing operations, microwave curing and salt curing provide vulcanization for rubber compounds that are electrically conductive.
 The microwave cures the rubber from the inside out, curing the rubber quickly and evenly.
+Salt is excellent for curing due to its relatively short-length curing units.
+Salt bath curing has good heat exchange properties and can be used at extremely high temperatures.

 - HAV systems – Hot air vulcanization is a continuous process that provides uniform curing at high production speeds.
 The continuous circulation of hot, damp air over the parts provides fast, complete vulcanization.
 HAV is recommended for many modern rubber compounds, as well as silicone.